FurryCoders/falocalrepo-server/README.md

 ### Search

-The server search interface allows to search both submissions and journals.
-Respectively, these can be reached at `/search/submissions` and `/search/journals`.
+The server search interface allows to search submissions, journals, and users.
+Respectively, these can be reached at `/search/submissions`, `/search/journals`, and `/search/users`.
 The `/search/` path defaults to submissions search.

 The interface supports the search fields supported by the command line database search commands.
 To add a field press on the `+` button after selecting one in the dropdown menu.
 The `-` buttons allow to remove a field from the search.